rudymatela/test-framework-leancheck/README.md

 Options
 -------

-Use @-a@ / @--maximum-generated-tests@ to configure the maximum number of tests for each property.
+Use `-a` or `--maximum-generated-tests` to configure the maximum number of tests for each property.

 ```
 $ ./eg/test -a5